lynx-json/specification/deprecated/content_specification/README.md

 # Specifications

-A specification describes a JSON value.
+A specification is a JSON object that describes a JSON value.

 ## Format Rules

-### Specification
+### Specification Object

 MAY have any number of properties.
 This document defines some properties (e.g. `hints`, `children`, etc.).
 Authors may also define [extended properties](#extending-specifications).

 ### Specification URL

-A specification URL is used to refer to a remote specification.
+A specification URL is a reference to a remote specification object.
 The value MUST be an [absolute or relative URL](#url) and MUST NOT contain a [URI fragment](#uri).

 ## Examples